| Valentines Day brought some tough love

 whose flier noted the event was partially funded by the

+CDC.
 The Stop AIDS Project is used several times

 as an example of alleged wasteful spending, once for its upcoming